"A library is not a luxury but one of the necessities of life." - Henry Ward Beecher

 The Ridge Farm library holds a distinct place in history.
-Ridge Farm is home the to smallest town in the United States with a Carnegie library in operation.
+Ridge Farm was home the to smallest town in the United States with a Carnegie library in operation in 1910.
 A Carnegie library is a library built with money donated by Scottish-American businessman and philanthropist Andrew Carnegie.
 1,689 Carnegie libraries were built between 1883 and 1929,The initial grant from the Andrew Carnegie Foundation was awarded to the city of Ridge Farm on April 28, 1909 in the amount of $9,000.
 The Ridge Farm Carnegie Library was completed in 1910.

 Jay Tate, President

 Nicole Lee, Vice President

 Judie Carlton, Board Member

 Library Board meets the 2nd Tuesday of each month at 6 pm at the library.

 Library Donations can be made by mail to:

 How long does it take to get a library card?